Big Six (Ghana): Christianborg cross-roads shooting

-The arrest of The Big Six
+Arrest

 On the same day, following these disturbances, the United Gold Coast Convention (UGCC) leaders sent a cable to the Secretary of State in London.

 "...unless Colonial Government is changed and a new Government of the people and their Chiefs installed at the centre immediately, the conduct of masses now completely out of control with strikes threatened in Police quarters, and rank and file Police indifferent to orders of Officers, will continue and result in worse violent and irresponsible acts by uncontrolled people.

 "Working Committee United Gold Coast Convention declare they are prepared and ready to take over interim Government.
 We ask in name of oppressed, inarticulate, misruled and misgoverned people and their Chiefs that Special Commissioner be sent out immediately to hand over Government to interim Government of Chief and People and to witness immediate calling of Constituent Assembly."

-They also blamed Sir Gerald Creasy (whom they called "Crazy Creasy") for the riots due to how he handled the country's problems.
+They also blamed Sir Gerald Creasy (whom they called "Crazy Creasy") for the riots, due to his handling of the country's problems.

 On 1 March 1948, the Riot Act was read.
-After that, a Removal Order was issued by Sir Gerald for the arrest of the six leaders of the UGCC who were held in the remote northern part of the Gold Coast following their arrests.
-A commission of enquiry named the Watson Commission and chaired by Mr Brian Otwerebemah was established to investigate the riots.
-Members of the Watson commission included Dr Keith Murray, Mr Andrew Dalgleish and Mr E. G. Hanrott.
+After that, a Removal Order was issued by Sir Gerald for the arrest of the six leaders of the UGCC, who were held in the remote northern part of the Gold Coast following their arrests.
+A commission of enquiry, named the Watson Commission and chaired by Mr Brian Otwerebemah, was established to investigate the riots.
+Members of the Watson Commission included Dr Keith Murray, Mr Andrew Dalgleish and Mr E. G. Hanrott.

-Following their incarceration, the nationalists became known as the Big Six while their popularity increased.
+Following their incarceration, the nationalists became known as the Big Six, while their popularity increased.

 On 8 March 1948, some teachers and students demonstrated against the detention of the Big Six but these demonstrators were dismissed.
 Upon his release, Dr. Nkrumah set up a secondary school, Ghana National College in Cape Coast, for the dismissed staff and students.